-- 1. The petitioner and the beneficiary have the family relationship required for the petition (for example, parent and child), and - 2.
-The petitioner has the immigration status required for the petition-either U.S. citizenship or lawful permanent or conditional resident status.
+1. The petitioner and the beneficiary have a qualifying family relationship (for example, parent and child), and

+2. The petitioner has the immigration status required for the petition-either U.S. citizenship or lawful permanent or conditional resident status.

-If these elements are proved, CIS must approve the visa petition and step one will be completed.
+If these elements are proved, the US Citizenship and Immigration Services must approve the visa petition and step one will be completed.

-Generally, the relatives prove their relationship by submitting official documents such as birth and marriage certificates.
-But some cases may be more complex.
-A married couple, for example, not only must show that they are legally married but that the marriage is bona fide (legitimate) and not a fraud or sham established for immigration purposes.
+Generally, the relatives prove their relationship by submitting official documents such as birth and marriage certificates.5 But some cases may be more complex.
+A married couple, for example, not only must show that they are legally married but that the marriage is bona fide (legitimate) and not a fraud or sham undertaken solely for immigration purposes.
 Some children may have to submit extra documents to show that they qualify as the child of the parent under the Immigration and Nationality Act (INA).
 These include stepchildren, adopted children, orphans, and children born out of wedlock.
 Also, an adopted child cannot petition for his biological birth parents or birth siblings.